josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 No matter what job we're talking about, if you take on the title, people will very reasonably expect you to bring more to the table than accepting whatever an LLM says.

-A person with a title should know when an LLM is lying.
+A person with a title should at least know enough to know when they're being lied to about their claimed profession.

 </SideNote>